parrotao/Admin-Password-Management/README.md

 <img width="332" alt="image" src="https://github.com/parrotao/Vault_Windows_Admins_Password_Change/assets/37337484/6a79f0f6-4a72-4fd2-a23d-a803e5d0be7e">

-## 3. Create user for each client
+## 3. Create one user for each client

-## 4. Create new policy for the user
+## 4. Create new policy for this user

 <<PolicyName = win_pass>>